-So you’ve bought yourself an amp and you need to know what amplifier accessories you might need to get the best out of your kit.
+So you’ve bought yourself an amp and you need to know what amplifier accessories you might need to get the best out of your amp.
 Do you need an amp stand or more amp cables?
-We’ve got you covered in our essential guide.
+We’ve got you covered in our 10 best amp accessories list.

 When you get yourself a new guitar amp, there is a selection of amplifier accessories that will make your musical life a lot easier!

-Things like an amp stand, guitar amp cable and latching pedals help you get the most out of your amp whilst amplifier accessories like amp covers and valve testing kits allow you to maintain your guitar amplifier and get the best use out of them for many years.
+Things like an amp stand, guitar amp cable and latching pedals help you get the most out of your amp whilst amplifier accessories like amp covers and cab simulation boxes allow you to maintain your guitar amplifier and get the best use out of them for many years.